How to cover all the bases with a land rental agreement

 Include all the details

-A rental agreement needs to be longer than a one- to two-page document and include as many details as possible.
-Kusch and Steele say they often see producers show up with an agreement where the term and rate have been determined but not much else.
+A rental agreement needs to be longer than a one—to two-page document and include as many details as possible.
+Steele says he often sees producers show up with an agreement where the term and rate have been determined, but not much else.

 Agreements may also include details like only growing specific crops or the need to be organically certified.